Review | Rocking beds and pillows that nudge when you snore: Tech wants into your bed

 It’s harder to determine whether Sleep Number’s “responsive air” system — small additional adjustments to mattress pressure throughout the night — makes much difference.
 The company says its data shows Sleep Number owners are less restless with the function turned on than off.

 The problem with much of this stuff is you won’t know what works until you sleep with it.
-“Make sure you know the refund policy before you buy,” says Harvard’s Dr. Khosla.
+“Make sure you know the refund policy before you buy,” Harvard’s Khosla says.
 Even some mattresses can be returned, but remember to hold on to your old one.

 4. Adjusting your mind